Why GitHub Runner is the execution engine of the Cloud Mac AI Stack

 • Cloud Mac CI, Xcode on CI, TestFlight automation

-Behind these queries is one architecture question: how to make GitHub Actions dispatch jobs to your own Apple Silicon node instead of the default Linux pool or a queued hosted macos-latest.
-Cloud Mac (or a Mac mini in the office) provides the machine; registering a Runner and labeling it completes dispatch.
-This article is the why; L1-Q02 is the how.
+These phrases usually hide one architecture question: how to dispatch GitHub Actions jobs to your own Apple Silicon node instead of the default Linux pool or a queued hosted macos-latest.
+Cloud Mac (or an office Mac mini) provides the machine; registering a Runner and labeling it completes dispatch.
+This article is the why; registration steps are in the next L1 article.

 If you are comparing “buy a Mac mini for the closet” vs “rent Cloud Mac,” Runner logic is the same — L0 ops and cost differ.
-See Mac mini vs Cloud Mac for iOS teams; L1-Q05 will cover Runner cost separately.
+See Mac mini vs Cloud Mac for iOS teams; a Runner cost comparison will follow later in the same series.

 When Linux hosted runners are not enough — and when you do not need macOS at all